 The specific program regulations or the Federal award will specify the required financial reports.
-The auditor is responsible for testing the standard Federal financial reports or alternate forms that report the same or similar information.
-Reporting requirements for cost-type contracts are generally listed in the Contract Data Requirements Listing (CDRL) section of the contract.
+Reporting requirements for cost-type contracts are generally listed in the Contract Data Requirements Listing (CDRL) section of the contracts.
+The auditor is responsible for testing the standard Federal financial reports or alternate forms (e.g., reimbursement requests submitted to the Government) that report the same or similar information.

 - 2. Performance Reporting Not Applicable

 - 3. Special Reporting Not Applicable

-- 4. Section 1512 ARRA Reporting Applicable (for ARRA-funded awards)
+- 4. Subaward Reporting under the Transparency Act Applicable